top of page

 Menzan Zuihō (1683 – 1769)

-Shōhaku Okumura (1948 - ) Founder of Sanshin Zen Community in Bloomington, IN
+Okumura Shōhaku (1948 - ) Founder of Sanshin Zen Community and The Dōgen Institute.

 With access to a large library of primary Buddhist texts and authentic commentaries on Dōgen’s writings by eminent Buddhist teachers, Issan offers lectures accompanied by original translations and rare insights from previously untranslated commentaries.